 By providing information across the spectrum of human interests, and making them available and accessible to anyone who wants them, libraries allow individuals to exercise their First Amendment right to seek and receive all types of expression, from all points of view.
-Materials in any given library cover the spectrum of human experience and thought, even those that some people may consider false, offensive, or dangerous.
-In the millions of Web sites available on the Internet, there are some-often loosely called "pornography"-that parents, or adults generally, do not want children to see.
-A very small fraction of those sexually explicit materials is actual obscenity or child pornography, which are not constitutionally protected.
-The rest, like the overwhelming majority of materials on the Internet, is protected by the First Amendment."
+Materials in any given library cover the spectrum of human experience and thought, even those that some people may consider false, offensive, or dangerous."